Advertisement

 5. San Siro (Milan, Italy)

-One of the most unique stadiums on this list, the San Siro is home to both Inter Milan and AC Milan, making it the first and only three of its kind.
-Over the years, the stadium has seen its fair share of heated matches, with at least a couple of ‘Derby della Madonnina’ taking place there every year.
-Notably, it is also the biggest stadium in Italy and one of the biggest in Europe overall.
+Arguably, the most historic and unique stadiums on this list, the iconic San Siro serves as the home to both Milan giants, Inter Milan and AC Milan, making it the first and only three of its kind.
+Over the years, the arena has seen its fair share of heated matches, with at least a couple of ‘Derby della Madonnina’ taking place there every year.
+Notably, it is also the biggest stadium in Italy and one of the biggest in Europe as well.

 Year Built | Capacity | Field Type and Dimensions | Record Attendance | Home Record |